SuperMap/iDesktop-MainDocs/zh/guides/add-react-to-a-website.md

 ---
 id: add-react-to-a-website
 title: 添加 React 到站点
-permalink: docs/add-react-to-a-website.html
+permalink: docs/add-react-to-a-websitel
 redirect_from:
-  - "docs/add-react-to-an-existing-app.html"
+  - "docs/add-react-to-an-existing-appl"
-prev: getting-started.html
+prev: getting-startedl
-next: create-a-new-react-app.html
+next: create-a-new-react-appl
 ---

 Use as little or as much React as you need.